 That same article reports that more than fifty percent of Golden Pride’s daily meals are served before 11AM and that its patrons consume about 160,000 burritos each and every month.
 These are staggering numbers, but they don’t completely spell out just what makes this restaurant so very popular.
 I surmise Golden Pride’s popularity is based in part on convenience (four strategically placed locations), value (reasonable cost for hardy portions) and quality (many items are quite good).
 These aren’t unknown secrets to success; they’re the hallmark of most restaurants which stand the test of time.

 The Golden Pride concept is based on Gil’s Fried Chicken, owned and operated by Larry Rainosek’s brother Gil, in San Marcos, Texas.
 The name must be reflective of the golden coating on every piece of fried chicken served at the restaurant.
 The fried chicken is somewhat thickly coated but doesn’t have the “run down your arms greasiness” of Church’s or other chain purveyors of poultry.
 It’s a juicy chicken (and quite good) once you get past that coating (which I surmise seals in the juices).

 The BBQ chicken definitely has a pronounced smoky taste (even though you won’t find a smoker on the premises) and is even better than the fried chicken.
-Moist and delicious, the BBQ chicken is offered with a thin, tangy and just ever so slightly piquant barbecue sauce which is wholly unnecessary, but quite good.
+Moist and delicious, the BBQ chicken is offered with a thin, tangy and just ever so slightly piquant barbecue sauce which while wholly unnecessary, but quite good.
 White meat pieces include chicken legs and thighs which most restaurants prefer to breasts because breasts tend to be rather on the dry side.
 Both the fried chicken and the BBQ chicken are available in quantities of two, three, four ten, sixteen or twenty pieces.
 Value meal options include your choice of two sides and even if you opt for chicken only, you still get the restaurant’s yeasty rolls.